tezos/tezos-mirror/src/lib_lwt_result_stdlib/README.md

 - `traced/` contains the sources for a trace-enabled implementation of Lwtreslib that provides monadic combinators and collection traversals.
-This implementation provides all the functionality of `bare/` with added support for traces: structured collections of errors.
+This implementation provides all the functionality of `bare/` with added support for traces (i.e., structured collections of errors).

     - `traced/sigs/` contains the sources for the signatures of all the modules exported by `traced/`